The-Alec-of-A/Final-GameCPS293/devlog.md

 - technical aspects of jumping updated to look more natural
 - kill zone added
 - boss area added but not yet fully implemented
+- rng arrows and numbers assigned to random arrows show up on player screen
+- progress bar that represents the multi-attack's charging status works